Schwarz reflections and the Tricorn: Introduction

 A domain in the complex plane is called a quadrature domain if the Schwarz reflection map with respect to its boundary extends meromorphically to its interior.
 They first appeared in the work of Davis \cite{Dav74}, and independently in the work of Aharonov and Shapiro \cite{AS1,AS2,AS}.
-Since then, quadrature domains have played an important role in various areas of complex analysis and fluid dynamics \cite{ASS99,CKS00,Dur83,EV92,GHMP00,Gus,GV06,Ric72,Sak78,Sak82,Sak91,Sha92,She00}.
+Since then, quadrature domains have played an important role in diverse areas of complex analysis such as quadrature identities \cite{Dav74, AS, Sak82, Gus}, extremal problems for conformal mapping \cite{Dur83, ASS99, She00}, Hele-Shaw flows \cite{Ric72, EV92, GV06}, Richardson's moment problem \cite{Sak78, EV92, GHMP00}, free boundary problems \cite{Sha92, Sak91, CKS00}, subnormal and hyponormal operators \cite{GP17}.
 Moreover, topology of quadrature domains has important applications in physics, and leads to interesting classes of dynamical systems generated by Schwarz reflection maps.

 It is known that except for a finite number of {\it singular} points (cusps and double points), the boundary of a quadrature domain consists of finitely many disjoint real analytic curves.
 Every non-singular boundary point has a neighborhood where the local reflection in $\partial\Omega$ is well-defined.
 The (global) Schwarz reflection $\sigma$ is an anti-holomorphic continuation of all such local reflections.